 Avoid agencies that:

-SaaS links work best when they appear on the pages people are already trusting and reading when choosing software.
-These are not random links.
+SaaS links work best when they appear on pages people already trust and read when choosing software.
+These aren’t random links.
 They are placed where users are consistently learning, comparing, and deciding.

 Software Comparison Articles